Edy Hubacher

 Eduard "Edy" Hubacher (born 15 April 1940) is a former Swiss sportsman who competed at both the Summer and Winter Olympics.

-In the 1960's, he competed in the shot put, discus throw, and decathlon, and still holds the decathlon best in the shot put.
+In the 1960s, he competed in the shot put, discus throw, and decathlon, and still holds the decathlon best in the shot put.
 In the 1970's, he switched to bobsledding, winning a gold medal in the four-man and a bronze medal in the two-man events at the 1972 Winter Olympics.